 We talked about the need to meet other experts and go beyond your national borders to identify best practices.
 After going through this process and seeing what it can give birth to, what would you say is the potential of such fellowship programs in tackling grand societal challenges?

-The opinions expressed in this text are solely that of the author/s and/or interviewee/s and do not necessarily reflect the views of the Israel Public Policy Institute (IPPI) and/or the Heinrich Böll Stiftung Tel Aviv.
+The opinions expressed in this text are solely that of the author/s and/or interviewee/s and do not necessarily reflect the views of the Heinrich Böll Stiftung Tel Aviv and/or its partners.